Second-order Asymptotic Analysis of Tail Probabilities of Bidimensional Randomly Weighted Sums: Introduction

 where $x>0$ and $y>0$ are the initial surpluses of the two business lines, respectively.
-We note that in the above definition, $D_{\text{and}}(x,y;n)$ represents the probability that the discounted aggregate claims exceed initial surpluses in two business lines simultaneously up to time $n$, while $D_{\text{sum}}(x,y;n)$ represents the probability that the total discounted aggregate claim exceeds a total initial surplus up to time $n$.
-Especially, if we consider nonnegative random vectors $\{\(X_i,Y_i\),i\in\N\}$, then $D_{\text{and}}(x,y;n)$ reflects that ruin occurs in both business lines simultaneously over time $n$ and $D_{\text{sum}}(x,y;n)$ shows the sum ruin probability.
+If we denote the aggregate stochastic discount factors by $\xi_i=\prod_{k=1}^iR_k$ and $\eta_i =\prod_{k=1}^i\widetilde{R}_k$ during the first $i$ periods and $m=n$, then Eq. \eqref{eq:U} becomes a special case of Eq. \eqref{eq:sum}.

-In the past two decades, the one-dimensional discrete-time financial and insurance risk model has been investigated by many papers; see \cite{tang2003precise,tang2004ruin,su2006behavior} and so on.
-It is common to assume that both $\{X_i, i\in\N\}$ and $\{R_i, i\in\N\}$ are sequences of independent and identically distributed (i.i.d.) random variables (rvs) and that they are independent of each other.
-This assumption of complete independence is unrealistic.
-A recent new approach is to introduce various dependence structures into the risk model.
-In this direction, we refer the reader to \cite{qu2013approximations,sun2014finite,tang2016random,chen2017interplay}, among many others.
+We note that in the above definition, $D_{\text{and}}(x,y;n)$ represents the probability that the aggregate discounted net losses exceed the initial surpluses in two business lines at the same time $n$, while $D_{\text{sum}}(x,y;n)$ represents the probability that the total aggregate discounted net losses exceed the total initial surplus up to time $n$.
+Especially, if we consider nonnegative random vectors $\{\(X_i,Y_i\):i\in\N\}$, then $D_{\text{and}}(x,y;n)$ reflects that the ruin occurs in both business lines over time $n$ and $D_{\text{sum}}(x,y;n)$ shows the probability of the total ruin.
+For detailed discussions, we refer readers to \cite{qu2013approximations,sun2014finite,tang2016random,chen2017interplay} and so on.